 Outdoor Stage Lineup Announced for Tri-C JazzFest

-Eighteen bands selected to perform June 28-29 at Playhouse Square
+Fourteen bands selected to perform June 24-25 at Playhouse Square

-Nearly 24 hours of live music showcasing the best of Northeast Ohio will take place at this summer’s hottest downtown music festival, the 40th annual Tri-C JazzFest Cleveland, presented by KeyBank.
+Nearly 24 hours of live music showcasing the best of Northeast Ohio will take place at this summer's hottest downtown music festival — the 43rd annual Tri-C JazzFest Cleveland, presented by KeyBank.

-Eighteen exciting acts promise to keep the music pumping from the Strassman Insurance Stage on Euclid Avenue at East 14th Street.
-The free outdoor performances run 3 p.m. to midnight June 28-29 when Tri-C JazzFest overtakes Playhouse Square.
+Fourteen exciting and varied acts promise to keep the music pumping from the Strassman Insurance Stage on Euclid Avenue at East 14th Street.
+The free outdoor performances run 3 p.m. to midnight June 24 and 25 when Tri-C JazzFest overtakes Playhouse Square.

-A jury of music industry professionals vetted more than 100 bands while putting together the lineup.
-The chosen bands represent a variety of genres, including jazz, funk, blues, reggae and swamp pop.
+A jury of music industry professionals vetted nearly a hundred bands while putting together the lineup.
+The chosen bands represent a variety of genres, including jazz, funk, blues, reggae and pop.

 Look for the following acts, listed by day of performance.
-A full schedule with performance times will be posted at www.tri-cjazzfest.com closer to the event.
+A full schedule with performance times will be posted at tri-cjazzfest.com closer to the event.
 Schedule subject to change.

 - Rachel Brown & The Beatnik Playboys: Vocalist Rachel Brown and the group consistently wow audiences with powerful imagery and strong musical stylings.

 - East Central Jazz Educators All-Star Big Band (Madd for Tadd): Tadd Dameron tribute ensemble comprised of top jazz musicians and educators representing various institutions across Ohio.

 - Herb Wilborn Jr. Band: This six-piece contemporary/smooth jazz group conjures comparisons to artists such as Dave Koz, David Sanborn and Najee.